Client: King’s College London

 motion of blood

-was guided by the research of Dr Pablo Lamata and his team at King’s College London, demonstrating the remarkable advancements in medical imaging technologies and computational tools that have allowed researchers and medical specialists to observe blood flow patterns and estimate inefficiencies with extreme precision.
+The project was guided by the research of Dr. Pablo Lamata and his team at King’s College London, demonstrating the remarkable advancements in medical imaging technologies and computational tools that have allowed researchers and medical specialists to observe blood flow patterns and estimate inefficiencies with extreme precision.

-The audience’s presence will instigate a reactive disruption within the piece, causing an imbalance in the blood flow, pushing the limits of flow, turbulence and obstruction to match the extremes of a heart’s function.
+The audience’s presence will instigate a disruption within the room, causing an imbalance in the blood flow to match the extremes of a heart’s function.
 When viewers leave the structure, the simulation will return to its neutral state or equilibrium, referencing the power and stamina of the heart and mimicking actual aortic functioning.

 This unique collaboration between Cellule Studio, Lucy Hardcastle and King’s College London represents an innovative opportunity to merge together science, design and digital art to challenge how we communicate, design and represent data that impacts our lives.